top of page

 I received this dreadful call...late last night,

-It whispered in my ear, that it feasted on my fears,
+Lo, it whispered in my ear that it feasted on my fears,

 'n as I raced to my car, underneath a sea of stars,